 Capitalism is an economic system that allows for and encourages the private ownership of businesses that operate to generate profit.
-Also known as the market system, capitalism is characterized by private land ownership rights, competitive markets, the stable rule of law, freely operating capital markets, low corruption, a price discovery process, and competitive markets.
+Also known as the market system, capitalism is characterized by private land ownership rights, competitive markets, the stable rule of law, freely operating capital markets, low corruption, and a price discovery process.
 In other words, it is the opposite of communism, in which the means of production are owned by and controlled by the government.

 Summary of Capitalism

 Want to understand the concept quickly?
 Below is a bullet point list of the key characteristics of capitalistic systems:

 - Means of production are privately owned

 - Companies are incentivized to earn profits

 - Capital markets operate freely

 The main benefit of capital is that it provides a strong incentive and motivation to produce, grow, innovate, improve, and move forward in a positive way.
 Those who believe in a free market system argue that free markets and competition result in superior businesses and, thus, better products and services.
 These motivators for business operations and benefits for consumers combine to form a positive feedback loop or virtuous cycle where consumers spend more money and companies innovate more.

 In addition to the above, the capitalist system lets the market decide how to allocate resources.
 This means capital, labor, and natural resources are distributed where they can make the biggest impact (profit) and, thus, the economy becomes self-organizing.

 One of the main challenges of a capitalist system is that it doesn’t help take care of those who don’t possess skills that are in high demand and, thus, may not be able to earn a living.
 Also, the system may naturally result in large disparities of wealth, as those with capital are able to generate more capital more easily.